rjcorwin/rjcorwin.github.io/2014-07-08--thinking-about-a-small-linux-computer-initiative/README.md

 But it's not just about hosting web apps, the economics of "small Linux" can be used for environmental monitoring and automation which will have interesting implications for areas such as health, agriculture, environmental justice, and many more.
 In this post I hope to get you excited about the potential of Ground Computing and explain how we can all benefit from each others work in Ground Computing regardless of the field we are looking to apply this to.

-## Our journey from the Cloud to the Ground, a summary of recent Ground Computing deployments
+## Our journey from the Cloud to the Ground, a summary of recent Ground Server deployments
 Back in 2011 I worked Mathew Lippencott and Molly Danielson of [Cloacina](http://mdml.co/portfolio/bathrooms-are-gross-so-were-redesigning-them/) on an online app that publishes historical environmental data about compost piles to surrounding neighbors, the same application today could be hosted on a $35 Raspberry Pi computer and the web app could be broadcasted via local WiFi with the help from the a project I worked on called Apitronic's Hive app.
-See the summary of that platform on the successfully funded Kickstarter page [here]() and the code is on Github [here](](https://github.com/apitronics/Hive).
+See the summary of that platform on the successfully funded Kickstarter page [here]() and the code is on Github [here](https://github.com/apitronics/Hive).

 ![Arduino monitoring a compost pile and sending data through text messages to the Cloud.
 The same thing could now be built for less without the need for the Cloud server.](rodent-resistant-composter.png)
 > Arduino monitoring a compost pile and sending data through text messages to the Cloud.
 The same thing could now be built for less without the need for the Cloud server.

-In Ghana where it is cost prohibitive to have to students online all day to access resources like Khan Academy, Open Learning Exchange Ghana and Open Learning Exchange International had been running a large box server in a small community to provide access to such resources.
+In Ghana where it is cost prohibitive to have students online all day to access resources like Khan Academy, Open Learning Exchange Ghana and Open Learning Exchange International had been running a large box server in a small community to provide access to such resources.
 Last year with funding from USAID's All Children Reading program we were able to deploy to 24 schools where we installed Raspberry Pi computers as the school servers, and with the help of CouchDB, we were able to easily create a sneakernet where we could deliver more content from the Cloud and feedback could sync back up to the Cloud.

 ![The first six Raspberry Pi servers with the BeLL Software deployed in Ghana.](ghana-reads-raspberry-pi-deployment.jpg)